Raflas91/codecademy-open-source/README.md

 # Codecademy-open-source

-This is my sampe open source repository!
+This is my sample open source repository!
 Yeah!